Teast

 Consider Offering Private Tutoring

 Private tutoring is a popular option in Italy, especially among students preparing for exams like Cambridge or IELTS, or professionals looking to improve their English skills for business purposes.
 Consider offering private lessons as a way to supplement your income or even as your primary job.
 You can advertise your services through social media, community boards, local cafés, or by partnering with language schools.
+Online companies also provide a platform to connect with a broader range of students.
 Private tutoring provides flexibility and allows you to build strong relationships with your students.

 By using these strategies, you’ll increase your chances of finding an English teaching job in Italy and may even secure a position before arriving.